hosua/hoswoo.xyz/README.md

 - CI/CD workflow built with bash scripts, Github Actions workflows, hopes, and dreams
 - Games I have developed over the years in C++, JavaScript, and Python
 - Serverless URL shortener, built with API Gateway, DynamoDB, and Lambda
+- Counter to track visitor counts by IP address that also uses API Gateway, DynamoDB, and Lambda

 #### Games